 The first and second retreats formally end after the last teaching in the afternoon.
 Departure day for both retreats is the day following the last teaching.

-A complete schedule will be e-mailed before each retreat begins.
+A detailed schedule will be e-mailed before each retreat begins.

 To gain the greatest benefit from the teachings, Rinpoche has requested that students attend all the teaching sessions throughout the retreat.
 This also helps all of us to build a strong container as a sangha for our short time together.